Aniket21mathur/MR-Project/README.md

 ### The Ballot Box!

-Based on a survey on 'Your Views for indian Politics', we present you a response form that gives you the probability of how likely you are to support which political party.
+Based on a survey on 'Your Views for Indian Politics', we present you a response form that gives you the probability of how likely you are to support which political party.
 We have trained a model as per the response obtained by the students of IIT Roorkee and other family members.

 #### Link to webapp: http://politic1.herokuapp.com/